cb372/cats-retry/modules/docs/src/main/mdoc/docs/combinators.md

     - the action repeatedly raised errors and we ran out of retries
     - the error handler raised an error

+### `ErrorOrValueHandler`

+Note that the behaviour of the `ErrorOrValueHandler` is quite subtle.

+The interpretation of its decision (a `HandlerDecision`) depends on whether the action returned a value or raised an error

+If the action returned a value, the handler will be given a `Right(someValue)` to inspect.
+* If the handler decides the result of the action was successful, it should return `Stop`, meaning there is no need to keep retrying. cats-retry will stop retrying, and return the successful result.
+* On the other hand, if the handler decides that action was *not* successful, it should return `Continue`, meaning the action has not succeeded yet so we should keep retrying. cats-retry will then consult the retry policy.
+If the policy agrees to keep retrying, cats-retry will do so.
+Otherwise it will return the failed value.

+If the action raised an error, the handler will be given a `Left(someThrowable)` to inspect.
+* If the handler decides the error is worth retrying, it should return `Continue`. cats-retry will then consult the retry policy.
+If the policy agrees to keep retrying, cats-retry will do so.
+Otherwise it will re-raise the error.
+* If the handler decides the error is *not* worth retrying, it should return `Stop`. cats-retry will re-raise the error.

 ### Semantics

 [![](https://mermaid.ink/img/pako:eNqVU8tugzAQ_BXLp0RKfoBDpahJ20OlVkHpoZCDhZdgydjIj7Qo5N9rbIIgCZHKxcx4ZtfL4BPOJAUc4ZzLn6wgyqD3bSqQe2Lj0Czxy36OlssntPmFzBoI-x1oN5otGKuERkfCLTToq13eiKAc1OlZCm25QUXA5-AeSnyJ2MiqQbHNMtB6loSKSAecWx5q7-cTdtfFMNE2_5ScZfWHeCGMWwV9_8rzU-1XlFSmQX7pvcmuosSNSDLDpNgH61jiv8tVy6C7In2XV3aEnRuz4_oxc4eBjke8518DJ_VKUGdTdYM8nBhoS5gGjUApqRq0aRfXriUDd2nTxZhc4uxmnarxONWh5H-nuDaG38HTE4rbxL3kft437nHefvtR2l4wynpwtBE1yvmhaDpM_zq8cXiBS1AlYdRd1VMrSrEpoIQUR-6VQk7cyClOxdlJiTUyrkWGI6MsLLCS9lDgKCdcO2T9lGtGDoqUPVsR8S3lBZ__AAneb50?type=png)](https://mermaid.live/edit#pako:eNqVU8tugzAQ_BXLp0RKfoBDpahJ20OlVkHpoZCDhZdgydjIj7Qo5N9rbIIgCZHKxcx4ZtfL4BPOJAUc4ZzLn6wgyqD3bSqQe2Lj0Czxy36OlssntPmFzBoI-x1oN5otGKuERkfCLTToq13eiKAc1OlZCm25QUXA5-AeSnyJ2MiqQbHNMtB6loSKSAecWx5q7-cTdtfFMNE2_5ScZfWHeCGMWwV9_8rzU-1XlFSmQX7pvcmuosSNSDLDpNgH61jiv8tVy6C7In2XV3aEnRuz4_oxc4eBjke8518DJ_VKUGdTdYM8nBhoS5gGjUApqRq0aRfXriUDd2nTxZhc4uxmnarxONWh5H-nuDaG38HTE4rbxL3kft437nHefvtR2l4wynpwtBE1yvmhaDpM_zq8cXiBS1AlYdRd1VMrSrEpoIQUR-6VQk7cyClOxdlJiTUyrkWGI6MsLLCS9lDgKCdcO2T9lGtGDoqUPVsR8S3lBZ__AAneb50)